Nerello Mascalese Variety: The Great Revival

 Climate change has also played its part.
 Over the past five years, Trentino-Alto Adige has enjoyed a string of very warm vintages, creating concentrated and voluptuous wines with soft acidity (some would argue too soft!).
 However, the upside was that it became comparatively rare to encounter a Lagrein with fierce or astringent tannins.
 Nevertheless, Andreas Kofler, president of Cantina Kurtatsch in Alto Adige, told journalists in September 2021 that the winery was rethinking its planting strategy due to global warming.
 “We have replaced our Müller Thurgau (which needs the coolest climate) vineyards planted at below 800 meters with Pinot Grigio or Pinot Bianco.
 In addition, we also replanted our Sauvignon and Pinot Blanc vineyards at altitudes of 450m above sea level – they were formerly planted at 350m,” explained Kofler.

 In addition, vinification techniques are constantly being refined.
 Traditionally, winemakers would subject the grape to a prolonged maceration, extracting the maximum color, flavor, and tannin possible.
 Such wines can age into velvety brilliance, although a contemporary audience will probably not wait ten years to enjoy a wine.
-So approaches had to change; cooler fermentations and shorter maceration times soften Lagrein’s inherent austerity and encourage earlier drinking.
+So, approaches had to change; cooler fermentations and shorter maceration times soften Lagrein’s inherent austerity and encourage earlier drinking.

-But even modern-style Lagrein can be an assault on your senses.
+But even modern-style Lagrein can assault your senses.
 This grape has extraordinary power with its richly textured body and exotic fruit profile.
 In its youth, Lagrein is renowned for its black cherry and plum bouquet; bottle age reveals tertiary flavors of Chinese five-spice, damson, coffee, and dark chocolate.
 The best examples have a grip, depth, and persistence that is rare even among the top wines of northern Italy.
 That said, discernible stylistic variances depend on where the grape is grown.

 Lagrein also triumphs in the Trentino Sorni sub-zone, located north of Trento, encompassing the towns of Lavis, Giovo, and San Michele all’Adige.
 The most privileged vineyards, planted on alluvial soils, enjoy a south-facing position, enabling them to benefit from the cooler morning sun.
 Blends and single-varietal wines are permitted under local rules; a Trentino Sorni Rosso may incorporate varying percentages of Lagrein, Schiava, and/or Teroldego.
 The resulting wines are often rich and powerful, with ripe acidity and accessible tannins.